 Youth & Junior Sailing

-There are two main parts to the Y&J calendar, these are the Y&J Saturdays and Sailcamp.
+Running along the club's 2024 SDSWC Annual Programme there are two main parts to the Youth & Junior (Y&J) calendar, these are the Y&J Saturdays and Sailcamp.